shashank-77-77/BAJAJ-Finserv-Health-API/readme.md

 HTTP 404 Resource Not Found

-Explanation

-The backend does not expose a GET route for this endpoint, so routing fails before method validation.
+This indicates that the GET route is not exposed at the routing layer.

 ▶️ Execution Instructions
 Open Postman

-Import the Postman collection JSON
+Import the demo Postman collection JSON

 Create and select the environment:

-Bajaj-Health-Automation-NEW
+Bajaj-Health-Automation-DEMO
 Execute requests sequentially from top to bottom

 Sequential execution is required due to data dependencies.